promisingdev425/react-native-typescript/README.md

 The following commands are available through yarn:

+### Run

 - `yarn start` Start the Expo development environment pointed.
 - `yarn start:mock` Start the Expo development environment configured to use mock data.
+- `yarn web` Start Expo and launch the web version.
+- `yarn web:mock` Start Expo and launch the web version in mock mode.
+- `yarn ios` Start Expo and launch the ios version.
+- `yarn ios:mock` Start Expo and launch the ios version in mock mode.
+- `yarn android` Start Expo and launch the android version.
+- `yarn android:mock` Start Expo and launch the android version in mock mode.

+### Util

+- `yarn generate` Generate a new component or page.
+Follow the instructions or read the Plop.js docs for more info.

+### Build

+- `yarn build:web` Build the production web version of the application
+- `yarn build:ios` Build the production ios version of the application
+- `yarn build:android` Build the production android version of the application
+- `yarn clean` Remove all build artifacts.

 ## Debugging the Simulator